DataDog/kics/documentation/rules/terraform/azure/azure_cognitive_search_public_network_access_enabled.md

 ### Description

  Allowing public network access to Azure Cognitive Search exposes the service to the internet, increasing the risk of unauthorized access and data exposure.
 In Terraform, this is controlled by the `public_network_access_enabled` attribute; setting this attribute to `true` permits public connections, while setting it to `false` restricts access to trusted, private networks only.
-For example, a secure configuration would be:
+For example, a secure configuration would look like the following:

 ```
 resource "azurerm_search_service" "example" {